divipp/pandoc-haskell/pandocHaskell.md

                    | MetaInlines [Inline]
                    | MetaBlocks [Block]

-We would like to have a polymorph `setMeta`:
+We would like to have a polymorphic `setMeta`:

     setMeta "title" (text "The title") meta   --  :: String -> Inlines -> Meta -> Meta
     setMeta "title" (text "The title") doc    --  :: String -> Inlines -> Pandoc -> Pandoc